Boral Limited Continues Share Buy-Back Program

 Boral Limited (AU:BLD) has released an update.

-Boral Limited has announced an update on their stock buy-back program, revealing the purchase of an additional 12,692 ordinary shares.
-This latest transaction brings the total number of shares bought back to 19,697,075.
-The buy-back reflects the company’s ongoing strategy to manage its share capital effectively.
+Boral Limited has announced an update on their ongoing stock buy-back program, revealing the purchase of 805,469 ordinary fully paid shares on the previous day.
+This adds to the total number of 19,709,767 shares already bought back by the company as part of their market strategy.
+The latest notification, dated 28 May 2024, is part of a series of regular updates provided by Boral to its shareholders.

 For further insights into AU:BLD stock, check out TipRanks’ Stock Analysis page.